|

 involved, and then I want you to write a letter to yourself examining the

-repercussions, formulating a plan of atonement, which I will collect, seal,
+repercussions, formulating a plan of atonement, which I will collect,

 and return to you during our next retreat.
 In order to help you with this